-From a rental perspective new build makes a lot of sense.
-Tenants want to rent clean and modern property and will generally pay slightly more rent for newer up to date property.
+From a rental perspective, a new build makes a lot of sense.
+Tenants want to rent a clean and modern property and will generally pay slightly more rent for newer up to date property.
 Because they know they are unlikely to have a lot of hassle trying to chase down managing agents or landlords to deal with repairs.

 When second-hand property might make more sense?

 Even with all of the advantages of new build property, there may be some scenarios where it makes sense to buy second-hand property over new.